Ingredients Not too fancy

 Having done all that, I decided to look into the paste thing.

-I grabbed all those ingredients and mixed them together.
+I sourced those ingredients and mixed them together.

-My solder shavings come from filing the edge of such an ingot that I made.
+My solder shavings came from filing the edge of such an ingot that I made.

 The shavings probably should be more powder-like but they've